MirjamVisscher/cantostream_boundaries/README.md

 9. Execute main.py
 10. Find the results in ./results/

-In case you want to reuse the code for your own annotations:
+## Use the code to analyse own annotations

 1. Modify in main.py the names of the audio files and annotations you want to use
 2. Put the audio files in ./data/raw/audios/